teneo-ai/inquire-etl/readme.md

   Timeout for queries.
 Defaults to 30 seconds.
 - **apiVersion**: Optional.
     Version of the Inquire API to use.
 Valid format is an integer. i.e. 1 for V1, 2 for V2 etc. It defaults to the latest if not provided.
 If specified as a parameter the parameter takes preference.
+- **outputDir**: Optional.
+  The output directory to use.
+Defaults to a temporary directory.